vnurin/QapitalStocks/Readme.md

 ## Networking Error Handling

-- The app provides a single, user-friendly error message for all network-related issues because typically, failures occur only due to lack of internet connectivity, so the error message focuses on that scenario.
+- The app provides a user-friendly error messages.